-Copper can induce a new mode of cell death called copper-dependent apoptosis (cuproptosis), which is associated with excessive copper ion concentrations[9].
-Copper is an essential micronutrient that is required for various physiological processes in almost all cell types.
-However, excessive accumulation of intracellular copper induces oxidative stress and disrupts cellular function, so copper homeostasis is tightly regulated.
-Recent studies have identified a new form of copper-dependent cell death, which is distinct from all other known cell death pathways.
-Copper-dependent apoptosis occurs through the binding of copper to the enzyme thioctanoylase in the tricarboxylic acid (TCA) cycle, which leads to subsequent protein aggregation, proteotoxic stress, and ultimately cell death[10].
-During this process, copper ionophore is a small molecule that can bind with copper and transport them into cells, and some copper ionophores are even used to cancer treatment[11, 12].
+and ultimately cell death [10].
+During this process, copper ionophore is a small molecule that can bind with copper and transport it into cells, and some copper ionophores are even used for cancer treatment [11, 12].
 It has been demonstrated that cuprotosis affects the survival prognosis in a number of malignancies.
-One of the important regulators, FDX1, has been demonstrated to be substantially down-regulated in hepatocellular carcinoma (HCC), higher expression of this gene is associated with a longer survival period[13].
+One of the important regulators, FDX1, has been demonstrated to be substantially downregulated in hepatocellular carcinoma (HCC), higher expression of this gene is associated with a longer survival period [13].
 Cuproptosis is a newly identified form of copper-driven cell death that has attracted much attention in recent years in the study of cancer pathogenesis.
-Due to the important role of copper and its triggered cell death in tumorigenesis, copper-based therapies show potential to inhibit tumor growth, especially in response to tumors that are insensitive to chemotherapy, and may offer new strategies for cancer treatment[14].
+Due to the important role of copper and its triggered cell death in tumorigenesis, copper-based therapies show the potential to inhibit tumor growth, especially in response to tumors that are insensitive to chemotherapy and may offer new strategies for cancer treatment [14].
 However, it is still necessary to investigate the mechanism by which cuprotosis genes cause lymphoma.

-The mitogen-activated protein kinase (MAPK) cascade is a key signaling pathway that regulates a variety of cellular processes, including proliferation, differentiation, apoptosis and stress responses.
-The MAPK pathway consists of three major kinases: the MAPK kinase kinase, the MAPK kinase, and the MAPK, which activate and phosphorylate downstream proteins sequentially[15].
-Activation of the mitogenic signaling pathway is a common oncogenic driver of many solid tumors, recent study had shown that selective inhibition of the MAPK pathway can suppress ASCL1-driven small cell lung cancer[16].
-In addition, recent sequencing and transcriptomics studies have demonstrated the important contribution of the RAS-MAPK pathway to the development and progression of neuroblastoma[17].
+The mitogen-activated protein kinase (MAPK) cascade is a key signaling pathway that regulates a variety of cellular processes, including proliferation, differentiation, apoptosis, and stress responses.
+The MAPK pathway consists of three major kinases: the MAPK kinase kinase, the MAPK kinase, and the MAPK, which activate and phosphorylate downstream proteins sequentially [15].
+Activation of the mitogenic signaling pathway is a common oncogenic driver of many solid tumors, recent study has shown that selective inhibition of the MAPK pathway can suppress ASCL1-driven small cell lung cancer [16].
+In addition, recent sequencing and transcriptomics studies have demonstrated the important contribution of the RAS-MAPK pathway to the development and progression of neuroblastoma [17].
 The MAPK pathway plays a key role in oxidative stress, while AMPK acts as a sensor of cellular energy and participates in the regulation of energy stress response.
-Activation of AMPK not only induces autophagy-dependent iron death, but also activates iron death via p53, which provides a new direction for the future study of the mechanism of iron death and brings a new vision for cancer treatment strategies[18].
-In addition, it was found that cadmium induced apoptosis and mitochondrial damage in human bronchial epithelial cells (BEAS-2B) through the MAPK signaling pathway[19].
-These studies had showed that the MAPK pathway has an important regulatory role in a variety of cellular activities and disease processes, providing new potential targets for the treatment of cancer and other diseases.
+Activation of AMPK not only induces autophagy-dependent iron death but also activates iron death via p53, which provides a new direction for the future study of the mechanism of iron death and brings a new vision for cancer treatment strategies [18].
+In addition, it was found that cadmium induced apoptosis and mitochondrial damage in human bronchial epithelial cells (BEAS-2B) through the MAPK signaling pathway [19].
+These studies showed that the MAPK pathway has an important regulatory role in a variety of cellular activities and disease processes, providing new potential targets for the treatment of cancer and other diseases.

-In this study, we employed bioinformatics approaches to analyze the GSE25638 dataset using 129 cuproptosis-related genes obtained from the MSigDB, which is part of the GSEA platform, identifying ATOX1 as the pivotal cuproptosis-related gene.
-Subsequently, we explored the regulatory interactions between ATOX1 and the MAPK pathway in DLBCL cells using in vitro experiments.
+In this study, we employed bioinformatics approaches to analyze the GSE25638 dataset using 129 cuproptosis-related genes obtained from the MSigDB, which is part of the gene set enrichment analysis (GSEA) platform, identifying ATOXI as the pivotal cuproptosis-related gene.
+Subsequently, we explored the regulatory interactions between ATOXI and the MAPK pathway in DLBCL cells using in vitro experiments.
 We also assessed the impact of CuCl2 and DCAC50 treatments on DLBCL cell growth and the MAPK signaling pathway.
 Through these investigations, we aim to offer novel insights into therapeutic strategies for DLBCL management.